-All students (including visiting students and members of University staff studying for an award e.g. Cert HEd, PhD etc) must formally register centrally with Student Administration of the University at the start of their course and subsequently from time to time will need to confirm continued attendance.
-The University is required to maintain up to date information on and monitor the attendance of all students.
+All students (including visiting students and members of University staff studying for an award) must formally register centrally with the Student Administration section of the University.
+This takes place at the start of your course and subsequently, every September, will need to confirm continued attendance.
+The University is required to maintain up to date information on all students, and monitor your attendance and engagement.

 You have a responsibility to ensure that you are aware of all your financial obligations and have made the necessary arrangements for payment prior to registration.
-Late registration and late payment charges will be applied in accordance with the University’s fee schedules in force for the academic session.
-Full details of fee charges and refund policies are available on the Bangor University website here
+Late registration and late payment charges will be applied in accordance with the University’s fee schedules in force for the academic session – see full details of fee charges and refund policies.

-During the on-line re-registration process you will also be requested to check and complete some personal statistical data.
+During the on-line enrolment and re-registration processes you will also be requested to check and complete some personal statistical data.
 We will send some of the information we hold about you to the Higher Education Statistics Agency (HESA).
 This forms your HESA record, which includes details of your ethnic group and any disabilities you have.
 HESA will pass your record, or parts of it, to organisations that need it to carry out their statutory functions connected with funding higher education.
-For further details please see below 'Data Protection'
+For further details please see the HESA Student Collection Notice.

-The system will open for you approximately two weeks prior to the start of your course and will only be available for a limited period (usually 3 weeks), so please ensure that you enrol promptly.
+The system will open for you from the middle of August 2020, and will only be available for a limited period (usually the end of the third week of semester one), so please ensure that you enrol promptly.
 If you are prepared, then it should not take long to complete.
 Please note that your registration at the University will not be finalised until you have completed the online process and have also provided us with proof of your identity.
-Please also see here for information on how and where to provide your proof of ID documentation.
-Student ID Cards should be collected from the Deiniol Building, Deiniol Road, Bangor once you have provided Student Administration with the required proof of ID document.
-Please click here for details of this and other information you will need prior to enrolling on-line.

 If you are a member of University staff you will have been allocated a separate student user account and will need to activate this account as instructed.